gold-standard-phantoms/asldro/docs/usage/dro_output.rst

   * dirty indicates that when the DRO was run there were uncommited changes in the repository.

-This requires git to be installed on the host system.
-If it isn't then the version number will revert to the release version.
+This requires git to be installed on the host system and for the master branch's git commit information to be available.
+If it isn't then the version number will be the release version appended with "-unverified", e.g.
+"v2.2.0-unverified".

 This version information is included in: